Comments: This is a Premium Pet Fish, and we never see Premium Bettas like these in any of the live fish stores or the online stores that we visit.

 Maximum Size: In aquariums Male Betta Fish can grow to be about 3" long, including their tails.

-You will often see Male Betta Fish swimming up to the surface of the water, where they take in some air.
+You'll often see Male Betta Fish swimming up to the surface of the water, where they take in some air.

 Later you'll see them release a bubble or two, and then return to get more air.